EgyAbdo10/alx-higher_level_programming/0x00-python-hello_world/README.md

-tis is the first python dir
+this is the first python dir